Fiance Immigration Marriage Celebrant, Fiance visa, Free Celebrant’s letter, Immigrating to Australia Contact NOW & Get

 A Marriage Celebrant or other interested person can never give immigration assistance.
 You should consult with a properly qualified and registered person.

 Hence, there are four main types of relationship visa.
-Most relationship visas are part of a two stage process that is used to test relationships before the Australian Government approves permanent residence; stage one is a two-year temporary visa, stage two is permanent residence.
+Most relationship visas are part of a two-stage process that is used to test relationships before the Australian Government approves permanent residence; stage one is a two-year temporary visa, stage two is a permanent residence.
 All relationship visas are with full work rights and unlimited ‘come and go’ travel rights.
-People in verifiable long term relationships can be approved immediately for a permanent visa if they provide the evidence Immigration requires.
+People in verifiable long-term relationships can be approved immediately for a permanent visa if they provide the evidence Immigration requires.

 1. Prospective Marriage Visa, PMV (Fiancé)

-Easiest relationship visa to apply for; you will need less documents; arrive in Australia with full work rights; You can get permission to visit your fiancé in Australia while awaiting grant of Prospective Marriage visa also, must be outside Australia to apply and for visa grant; part of a unique three stage process to permanent residence (while there is extra bureaucracy, the result is the same); only available to heterosexual couples.
+Easiest relationship visa to apply for; you will need fewer documents; arrive in Australia with full work rights; You can get permission to visit your fiancé in Australia while awaiting grant of Prospective Marriage visa also, must be outside Australia to apply and for visa grant; part of a unique three-stage process to permanent residence (while there is extra bureaucracy, the result is the same); only available to heterosexual couples.

 2. Spouse (Married)

-Can apply in Australia*; allowed to stay in Australia on a ‘bridging visa’ while Immigration considers case; can seek work rights while awaiting visa grant*
+Can apply in Australia*; allowed to stay in Australia on a ‘bridging visa’ while Immigration considers the case; can seek work rights while awaiting visa grant*

 Newly married couples can fail to meet Immigration requirements; hence, they must have very convincing proof of relationship.
 Hence, the legal definition of ‘what is a spouse’ is two and a half pages long.

 3. Spouse (De Facto)

 Can apply in Australia.
 You can stay in Australia on a ‘bridging visa’ while Immigration considers the case; moreover, can seek work rights while awaiting visa grant*

-As a matter of fact, you must have very convincing proof of relationship dating back minimum of at least twelve months; the legal definition of ‘what is a spouse’ is two and a half pages long
+As a matter of fact, you must have very convincing proof of relationship dating back a minimum of at least twelve months; the legal definition of ‘what is a spouse’ is two and a half pages long

-Can apply in Australia*; may stay in Australia on a ‘bridging visa’ while Immigration considers case; can seek work rights while awaiting visa grant.
+Can apply in Australia*; may stay in Australia on a ‘bridging visa’ while Immigration considers the case; can seek work rights while awaiting visa grant.